hbctraining/Training-modules/RShiny/lessons/shinylive.md

 library(httpuv)
 ```

+We will also be using [GitHub Desktop](https://github.com/apps/desktop) in this demo.
+If you feel comfortable using `git` from the command-line, then this is optional.
+GitHub has documentation on [how to get set-up with GitHub Desktop](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop).
+If you are going to use GitHub Desktop, be sure that you have downloaded it and gotten yourself set-up on GitHub Desktop.

 If you have done all of this, then you are ready to upload your app to GitHub Pages using Shinylive!

 # Creating your app